beejjorgensen/bgc/src/bgc_part_0150_intro.md

 you'll find instructions for installing them.

-For getting started, I encourage you to also try to build from the command line---it's history!
+For getting started, I encourage you to also try to build from the command line---it's history![i[Integrated Development Environment])]

 ## C Versions

-C has come a long way over the years, and it had many named version numbers[i[C Versions]] to describe which dialect of the language you're using.
+[i[Language versions](]C has come a long way over the years, and it had many named version numbers to describe which dialect of the language you're using.

 These generally refer to the year of the specification.